 - Adult SG$33, Child SG$23

 - S.E.A.
 Aquarium Sentosa 8 Sentosa Gateway Singapore

 - Daily 10am-7pm; on selected Fridays & Saturdays 10am-9pm

 Latest Reviews & Experiences for Singapore Island Attractions

 Travel Guides & Inspiration for Singapore Island

-How to See Everything in Singapore in 7 Days
+How to See Everything in Singapore on a 7 Day Itinerary

-This was one of the countries I've heard a lot about.
-People told me Singapore streets were super clean, transport systems were reliable, food was reasonably ch...
+Singapore is a world class country I've heard a lot about.
+People told me the streets were super clean, transport systems were reliable, food was reasonably ...

 20 Fun Things to Do In Singapore at Night

 Singapore is a bustling city full of entertainment, culture, and friendly people.
 Known for its multiculturalism and excessive wealth, there was no shortage ...